home-assistant/developers.home-assistant/docs/core/entity/update.md

 This method can be implemented so users can install an offered update directly from within Home Assistant.

-This method requires `SUPPORT_INSTALL` to be set.
-Additionally, if this integration supports installing specific version or is capable of backing up before starting the update installation process, `SUPPORT_SPECIFIC_VERSION` and `SUPPORT_BACKUP` can be set respectively.
+This method requires `UpdateEntityFeature.INSTALL` to be set.
+Additionally, if this integration supports installing specific version or is capable of backing up before starting the update installation process, `UpdateEntityFeature.SPECIFIC_VERSION` and `UpdateEntityFeature.BACKUP` can be set respectively.

 ```python
 class MyUpdate(UpdateEntity):